-Landscaping business is location-specific.
-And so technically, it is easier for the companies to drive their customer acquisition strategies focused yet on a multidimensional level.
+The landscaping business is location-specific.
+And so technically, it is easier for companies to drive their customer acquisition strategies focused yet on a multidimensional level.
 Here is a 3-phased model of tapping into prospects at the different levels of the pyramid in order to increase conversion.

 At the discovery stage, be the detective to find out the most effective customer acquisition channel so far in your business.
 For example, some landscaping service providers consider organic search as their best source of acquiring new customers whereas others have got the great results from referral programs.

 In the long run, you cannot be dependent on just one source for acquiring new customers.
 You have to open up new channels while strengthening the existing ones.

 Keith Kalfas, one of the most popular landscaping business owners and social influencers, discusses 7 steps to marketing your lawn care & landscaping in a video which is extremely helpful to take your marketing game to the next level.
 Here is the listing combined with our own expertise and other landscaping business leaders.

 - Google My Business: List your business here to check customer inquiries right away and collect positive reviews from customers to build your brand.

 - Social Media: You can start with creating pages on social sites, beginning with, Facebook, Instagram, and Pinterest, and then to LinkedIn, as your business grows.

 - Email Marketing: Use email marketing tools such as MailChimp to send promotional emails to customers and then measure the results.

 - Search Engine Optimization (SEO): Create your own landscaping business website and start promoting it on popular search engines.